isomerpages/tp-virtualcampus/_events/TSEA 2023/FAQs.md

 **10. Can the nomination deadline be extended?**

-No, please submit your nominations by&nbsp;**5 May 2023 (Friday), 11.59pm**.
+No, please submit your nominations by **5 May 2023 (Friday), 11.59pm**.
 Nominations received after the deadline will strictly not be accepted.